MicrosoftDocs/visualstudio-docs/docs/debugger/debug-using-the-just-in-time-debugger.md

 ---
 # Debug using the Just-In-Time Debugger in Visual Studio

 Just-In-Time debugging can launch Visual Studio automatically when an app running outside Visual Studio errors or crashes.
-Just-In-Time debugging lets you test your app outside of Visual Studio, and open Visual Studio to begin debugging where a problem occurs.
+Just-In-Time debugging lets you test apps outside of Visual Studio, and open Visual Studio to begin debugging where a problem occurs.

 > [!TIP]
-> If you never had Visual Studio installed, and just want to stop the Just-In-Time Debugger dialog box from appearing, see [Disable the Just-In-Time Debugger](../debugger/just-in-time-debugging-in-visual-studio.md).
-> If you no longer have Visual Studio installed, and want to keep the Just-In-Time Debugger dialog from appearing, see [Disable Just-In-Time debugging from the Windows registry](#disable-just-in-time-debugging-from-the-windows-registry).
+> If you just want to stop the Just-In-Time Debugger dialog box from appearing, see [Disable the Just-In-Time Debugger](../debugger/just-in-time-debugging-in-visual-studio.md).
+If you once had Visual Studio installed, but no longer do, you may need to [disable Just-In-Time debugging from the Windows registry](#disable-just-in-time-debugging-from-the-windows-registry).

 > [!NOTE]
 > Just-In-Time debugging works for Windows desktop apps.
 It does not work for Universal Windows Apps, or for managed code that is hosted in a native application, such as Visualizers.

 ##  <a name="BKMK_Enabling"></a> Enable or disable Just-In-Time debugging in Visual Studio

+>[!NOTE]
-To enable or disable Just-In-Time debugging, you must be running Visual Studio as an administrator.
+>To enable or disable Just-In-Time debugging, you must be running Visual Studio as an administrator.
 Enabling or disabling Just-In-Time debugging sets a registry key, and administrator privileges may be required to change that key.
 To open Visual Studio as an administrator, right-click the Visual Studio app and choose **Run as administrator**.

 You can configure Just-In-Time debugging from the Visual Studio **Tools** > **Options** (or **Debug** > **Options**) dialog box.